ruby-formatter/rufo/README.md

 # Whether to place commas at the end of a multi-line list
 #
 # * :dynamic: if there's a comma, keep it.
-If not, don't add it
+If not, don't add it (default)
-# * :always: always put a comma (default)
+# * :always: always put a comma
 # * :never: never put a comma
-trailing_commas :always
+trailing_commas :dyanmic
 ```

 As time passes there might be more configurations available.
 Please open an